godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

                         attach_point.queue_free()
                     queue_free()

-The code above is almost identical to the code for ``Grenade.gd``, so let's go over what's changed.
+The code above is almost identical to the code for ``Grenade.gd``, so let's just go over what's changed.

-First, we have a few more global variables:
+First, we have a few more class variables:

-* ``attached``: A variable for tracking whether or not we've attached to a :ref:`PhysicsBody <class_PhysicsBody>`.
+* ``attached``: A variable for tracking whether or not the sticky grenade has attached to a :ref:`PhysicsBody <class_PhysicsBody>`.
-* ``attach_point``: A variable to hold a :ref:`Spatial <class_Spatial>` that will be at the position we collided at.
+* ``attach_point``: A variable to hold a :ref:`Spatial <class_Spatial>` that will be at the position the sticky grenade collided at.
 * ``player_body``: The player's :ref:`KinematicBody <class_KinematicBody>`.

-These additions are so we can stick to any :ref:`PhysicsBody <class_PhysicsBody>` we happen to hit.
-We also now need the player's :ref:`KinematicBody <class_KinematicBody>` so we don't stick to the player that threw this grenade.
+These additions are so the sticky grenade can stick to any :ref:`PhysicsBody <class_PhysicsBody>` it happens to hit.
+We also now need the player's :ref:`KinematicBody <class_KinematicBody>` so the sticky grenade does not stick to the player when the player throws it.

 ______